Cigar Review – Occidental Reserve Robusto Natural

 I like smoking and reviewing expensive cigars as much as the next guy, but there’s something special about a deceptively good $2 cigar.
 That’s why I picked up an Occidental Reserve Robusto Natural for this week’s review.
 These modestly-priced sticks are made in Henke Kelner’s factory in the Dominican Republic with USA Connecticut wrapper and binder leaves and an entirely long-leaf Dominican filler blend.
 Seems like a pretty tall order for a $2.30 cigar, but to my surprise, this stogie delivered.

 This stout robusto looked great—the wrapper was elastic enough to endure the firmness test without cracking, and had only one prominent vein.
 I thought this might interfere with the burn, but this cigar burned flawlessly from start to finish.
-The pre-light draw was mild and grassy with a hint of pepper on the aftertaste.
+The pre-light draw was mellow and grassy with a hint of pepper on the aftertaste.

 After toasting the foot for a few seconds, this thing was ready to go.
 The draw, despite being a bit firm, delivered nicely-sized plumes of smoke with little effort.
 The first few puffs tasted like buttered toast with a little bit of pepper and some boozy sweetness on the finish.